 With keywords, competition must be considered.
 A common mistake companies make is putting too much emphasis on either the most popular keywords that are highly competitive or on less competitive keywords that aren’t as commonly used.
 Yes, getting high first-page ranking with popular keywords is a major advantage, but it’s extremely difficult to earn that ranking when there are hundreds or even thousands of companies attempting to rank for that term as well.
 On the flip side, it’s great to have top ranking for a keyword, but ROI will be minimal if the keyword isn’t popular with search engine users.

 A good keyword tactic is to use a combination of the most popular general keywords and those that are a little more specific and a little less competitive but still searched with decent frequency.
-Keywords can be validated by utilizing surveys, consulting with current customers or by using Google AdWords, which allows you to:
+Keywords can be validated by utilizing surveys, consulting with current customers or by using Google Ads, which allows you to:

 - Search for new keywords by phrase, website or category

 - Find new keywords based on existing keyword lists

 Once you have a validated keyword list, you can go to work optimizing your web pages.
 The keywords will be prevalent as you add or revise meta tags, which are snippets of text embedded within the HTML code of the pages.
 Meta tags aren’t visible on the pages themselves but exist to help search engines identify what information is contained within the pages, which allows them to be indexed.
 Here are some of the top meta tags to optimize: